 All the camera software will be described in the next articles.

-There are a lot of bash/python scripts, C/C++ utils, cron rules and so on.
+There are many bash/python scripts, C/C++ utils, CRON rules, and so on.

 Thanks for reading!

 3 thoughts on “Autonomous Allsky camera with Raspberry PI.
 Part 1: overview.”

 thank you for uploading this project, this is a project i have been trying to get done, this is the best one i found so far